pwa-sydney/talks/README.md

 <br>

 ### Talks Proposals
-If you're wanting to request or submit a topic for a talk we'd love to hear your proposal!
-Create a [new github issue](https://github.com/SydPWA/talks/issues/new) to submit your ideas.
+If you're wanting to request or submit a talk idea for **SydPWA** we'd love to hear your proposal!
+Head for the [Issues page](https://github.com/SydPWA/talks/issues/new).

 ### Join the SydPWA community